pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_95.md

 Santos released its Greenhouse Policy in 2004 to drive performance improvements in this area through reducing emissions and producing oil and gas more efficiently.

-Santos’ Greenhouse Policy is being rolled out across the organisation through cross- functional greenhouse gas teams that have the right skill sets and responsibilities to progress this initiative.
+Santos’ Greenhouse Policy is being rolled out across the organisation through crossfunctional greenhouse gas teams that have the right skill sets and responsibilities to progress this initiative.
 These teams will manage Greenhouse Policy and regulation, carbon management and trading opportunities, and energy efficiency.
 A key internal driver for emissions reduction will be the promotion of energy efficiency.

 Santos is committed to achieving